Jake Harty: Saskatchewan Roughriders

 On February 18, 2018, Harty signed a two-year contract with the Saskatchewan Roughriders.
 However, he suffered a torn ACL on the opening day of training camp that year and missed the entire 2018 season due to injury.
 During rehabilitation seven months later, he tore the same ligament and had to miss the entire 2019 season as well.
 While he recovered, he joined the Calgary Dinos as an assistant receivers coach and helped the Dinos win the 55th Vanier Cup.
 He did not play in 2020 due to the cancellation of the 2020 CFL season.
 He made his long-awaited debut with the Roughriders on August 6, 2021.
 He became a free agent upon the expiry of his contract on February 14, 2023.

 Montreal Alouettes

 On February 21, 2023, it was announced that Harty had signed with the Montreal Alouettes.
+He played in 14 regular season games, including three starts, where he had four receptions for 36 yards.
+In February 2024, he became a free agent.

+BC Lions

+On February 13, 2024, it was announced that Harty had signed a one-year contract with the BC Lions.
+On May 12, 2024, Harty was suspended by the CFL.
+He remained on the suspended list for the entire 2024 season and became a free agent upon the expiry of his contract on February 11, 2025.

 Personal life

 Harty was born in Calgary, Alberta to parents Dave and Kim.